UniversalDependencies/docs/_es-dep/nummod.md

 shortdef: 'numeric modifier'
 ---

-This document is a placeholder for the language-specific documentation for `nummod`.

 A numeric modifier of a noun is any number phrase that serves to modify the meaning of the noun with a quantity.

 ~~~ sdparse
 hay dos espacios \n There are two spaces